livepeer/go-livepeer/doc/ai-subnet.md

 #### Allow your AI Subnet Orchestrator to be Discovered

 To ensure that _AI Gateway_ nodes can discover your _AI Subnet_ Orchestrator, you need to write your service URI to the blockchain.
 This URI should be in the format `https://<PUBLIC_ORCH_IP_OR_URL>:<PUBLIC_ORCH_PORT>`.
-To write your service URI to the blockchain, follow these steps:
+To write your service URI to the blockchain, go to the machine that contains your _Mainnet AI Subnet_ Orchestrator wallet and follow these steps:

 1. Install the [Foundry](https://book.getfoundry.sh/getting-started/installation) smart contract development toolchain: